unipartdigital/udes-open/addons/udes_stock/README.md

 `u_drop_locations_policy`:
  - `exactly_match_move_line`: the system will suggest the location that is already expected for the move line;
- - `group_by_products`: the system will suggest locations by aiming to group together the same products;
+ - `by_products`: the system will suggest locations by aiming to group together the same products;
- - `group_by_packages`: the system will suggest locations by aiming to group together the packages.
+ - `by_packages`: the system will suggest locations by aiming to group together the packages.

 ## Stock Move (model: stock.move)